 Reviews using data that is gathered will determine whether your health and safety policy and the procedures you have in place for managing health and safety are still appropriate and effective.
 The objectives and targets established in the planning stage will help provide assurance that the plan is working or where more emphasis might need to apply.

-You should also review policy documents and risk assessments to check if they need to be updated, particularly if something has changed such as legislation or guidance, recent case law, enforcement or within your organisation, such as accidents, incidents or findings from inspections and audits and from consultation with workers.
+You should also review policy documents and risk assessments to check if they need to be updated.
+This may be the case if something has changed such as legislation or guidance, recent case law or enforcement.
+Documents should be reviewed if there is an accident or incident in the organisation, or to reflect findings from inspections, audits or consultation with workers.

 Learn lessons

 Act on the results of investigations into accidents, incidents and near misses.
-You may need completely new systems and procedures or it could be that they don’t need to be changed but managers and employees need to be trained in how to comply with them or through consultation that the controls are adequate.
-Extra training, such as a managing safety course, might be necessary.
+You may need completely new systems and procedures.
+Alternatively, managers and employees may need to be trained in how to comply with procedures or they may need to be consulted to ensure the controls are adequate.

-Investigations may also highlight other factors such as leadership failures, behavioural problems and communication.
+Investigations may also highlight other factors such as leadership failures, or issues around behaviour and communication.